specifysystems/complexify/docs/container_rationale.md

 General approach
 ================

+[CCTools](https://cctools.readthedocs.io/en/latest/) is the software that handles multi-step workflows and distributing jobs.
+We use Makeflow, WorkQueue and CatalogServer.

 The initial approach I am taking is to have a controlling container that manages makeflow workflows and (potentially) multiple worker containers that connect to this controlling container (via Docker network) to pull work and push back results via WorkQueue workers.